Skip to main content

 Pipeline view in dashboard

-Automatic Access Synchronization: Pipelines are automatically synchronized with a users' access to organizations and repositories on the source Git platform.
-Users will see all runs associated with repos they have permissions to, even if the runs occurred before they joined the repository.
-If an admin revokes a user's access, any pipelines corresponding to that repository will no longer be visible to that user in their Komment dashboard.
+Automatic Access Synchronization: Pipelines are automatically synchronized with your access to projects.
+You can see all runs associated with repos you have permissions to, even if the runs occurred before you joined the repository.

 Properties